Demianleeee/RMF_Writer/references/output-specification.md

 ## FMEA Risk ID Rules

 - Create at least 30 Risk IDs when preparing a complete first-draft FMEA for a typical active or software-related medical device.
-- For simple non-active devices, fewer rows may be justified, but provide the rationale.
 - Risk IDs should cover:
   - Intended use
   - Reasonably foreseeable misuse